top of page

 Real Effects of Financial Conditions: How Does Provider Financial Health Affect Opioid Prescription?

-with Isil Erel and Pengfei Ma (draft available upon request)
+with Isil Erel and Pengfei Ma (Link)

 with Abhishek Bhardwaj and Saptarshi Mukherjee (Link)